NH Corn Mazes to Get Lost in This Fall

 118 North River Road, Lee

-Surround yourself with 8- to 9-foot stalks of corn as you journey your way through a blue bird-shaped maze.
+Surround yourself with 8- to 9-foot stalks of corn as you journey your way through a fox-shaped maze.
 As you progress through your walk, you will find mailboxes to help guide your path.
 Each mailbox holds a trivia question about the corn maze theme that will help you find your way around.
 Close out your expedition with a visit to the farmstand where you can peruse the farm’s pumpkins, winter squashes, eggs, culinary oils and more.
 If you’re feeling really adventurous, then don’t miss the Flashlight Night Maze.

 69 Portsmouth Ave., Stratham